 The American Kestrel, NYC Audubon's mascot bird.
 Photo: Dan Dietrich/Audubon Photography Awards

-Our board of directors and advisory council are made up of diverse and dynamic individuals who volunteer their time, offering guidance and expertise in a wide range of issues that steer the organization's work.
+NYC Audubon's board of directors and advisory council are made up of diverse and dynamic individuals who volunteer their time, offering guidance and expertise in a wide range of issues that steer the organization's work and amplify our mission.

 The NYC Audubon staff gathers on the Kingsland Wildflowers green roof, in Green Point, Brooklyn, in August 2022.
 Photo: NYC Audubon

 NYC Audubon benefits from a passionate and talented corps of professional staff, volunteers, and educators, under the guidance of a board of directors dedicated to accomplishing our mission to protect birds and their habitats.
 Though we are a small organization, we are always looking to improve our communal skillset and bring new voices into the fold, with an eye towards better reflecting the diverse community of New York City.